Work Hours Calculator

 Next, you need to convert the start and end times to a decimal.
 So, 8:00 becomes 8.0, and 16:00 becomes 16.0.

 That’s a straightforward process for whole hours, but what if you start at 8:15 am?
-In this case, you would take the number after the colon and divide by 60 to convert it to decimal form.
+In this case, you would take the number of minutes and divide by 60 to convert it to decimal form.

 Step Three: Calculate Time for Each Day